Cultural Challenges Expats Face When Moving to Europe

 Different Social Norms

-The British and other Europeans also have their own sets of greeting, personal space, time schedules and friendship codes.
-For instance, Germans are mad about punctuality when Italians and Spanish probably would not be bothered that much.
-It’s important to recognize these differences is there, because we don’t want the confusion and we make a good straight homie relationships.
+The British and other Europeans also have their own sets of greetings, personal space, time schedules, and friendship codes.
+For instance, Germans are very concerned about punctuality, whereas Italians and Spaniards are likely less concerned about it.

 Workplace Culture

 Professional life varies across Europe.
-Whether it’s how you communicate or how you work-life balance, it can take time to get used to a new office culture.
-Both the French focus on hierarchic process and posturing, and the Scandinavian tendency to pay attention to equality and consensus.
+Adapting to a new office culture, whether in communication or work-life balance, can require some time.
+Both the French focus on hierarchic process and posturing and the Scandinavian tendency to pay attention to equality and consensus.

 Bureaucracy

-Administrative tasks—like registering for residency, healthcare or banking can be difficult and take a long time.
-Being organized and understanding how things work locally will help decrease stress.
+Administrative tasks—like registering for residency, healthcare, or banking—can be difficult and take a long time.
+Maintaining organization and comprehending local procedures can significantly reduce stress.

 Cuisine and Daily Life

-Local food, shopping habits, daily routines may take some getting used to.
-Experimenting with new foods, getting accustomed to other meal times and customs is one small way that we can integrate into a culture.
+Adapting to local food, shopping habits, and daily routines may require some time.
+Experimenting with new foods and getting accustomed to other meal times and customs is one small way that we can integrate into a culture.

 Embrace Everyday Differences

 When people move from one nation to another, they often experience culture shock.
-Cut down on types and your differences between you as hurdles to get over, rather see it as bridges forming.
-Falling into the habits, greetings and routines of your new home will make you feel at ease.
+Reduce the types of differences you perceive as hurdles to overcome; instead, view them as bridges that connect you.
+Falling into the habits, greetings, and routines of your new home will make you feel at ease.

-Explore your new town, learn native ways and assimilate.
-In a market in Madrid, or from sitting on a piazza in Italy, for example, you can catch a hint of daily life that somehow makes you feel like part of it.
+Explore your new town, learn native ways, and assimilate.
+At a market in Madrid or sitting on a piazza in Italy, for example, you can catch a hint of daily life that somehow makes you feel like part of it.

 How to Overcome These Challenges